blueperf/helper/README.md

 ## Scripts
 These are the scrpts that helps creating the Acmeair Microservices
-- **IBMCloud_CS.sh** : This script supports these following operations.
+- **IBMCloud_KS.sh** : This script supports these following operations.
 Created Apps to use Ingress Controller (note, ingress.yaml file might need to be manually run. e.g. kubectl create -f ingress.yaml)
   - Install CLI plugins
   - Login
   - Clone Github